orb-lang/espalier/doc/md/peg/mem.md

    --  As this pass begins, the recursive rules are all waiting on another --  recursive rule, but they might have a subsequent regular rule.
    --
-   --  So we pass dummy returns for the recursives, to fill up their call --  sets. for name in shuttle:popAll() do
+   --  So we resume the recursive rules without an argument, and settle the --  score later. for name in shuttle:popAll() do
-      -- this has
-      local has = having[name] or {}
+      local has = having[name]
-      -- via
       local co = thread[name]
       local ok, wants;
       local ok, wants = Resume(co, has)